DavidAnson/vscode-markdownlint/README.md

 }
 ```

-Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.json` in the root folder of a project.
+Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.json` in any directory of a project.
+The rules defined by a `.markdownlint.json` apply to files in the same directory and any sub-directories.
+Alternatively, rules for a Markdown file are determined by finding the nearest `.markdownlint.json` up the directory tree (and within the current project).

-For example, a custom configuration file might look like:
+A custom configuration is often defined by a `.markdownlint.json` in the root of the project:

 ```json
 {